aholachek/mobile-first-animation/README.md

 - If you find any bugs or UI inconsistencies, please make an issue!
 - These are animation demos and as such they are not production-ready UI code.
 They are not fully accessible, and don't have desktop variants.
+- While adhering to animation best practices can ensure that animations perform acceptably on newer "average", sub-$200 devices, there are some devices (older or very inexpensive phones) which will never be able to achieve minimally acceptable aniamtion performance.
+Make sure to test animations on the phones of your target audience before committing to add them.